domagalski/linux-video-streaming/README.md

 rtsp://username:password@WYZE_CAM_IP/live
 ```

-This will be different with other camera manufacturers.
+This will be different for other camera manufacturers.

 ## Linux Setup